 Chain drives for industrial applications transmit power from one sprocket to another via a chain.
 They are available for a wide variety of speeds, torque, and operating conditions.
 Chains reduce speed and increase torque from an input shaft to an output shaft, and some are used as conveyors.
 Other characteristics include self-lubrication, corrosion resistance, and lightweight material options.

 Teeth on the the driving sprocket engage the chain, applying a tensile load that pulls the chain links and powers the driven sprocket.
 Only a few sprocket teeth are required for effective engagement, allowing for higher speed ratios than belt drives.

 A wide variety of standard and non-standard chain and sprocket designs are available.
-The ASME (American Society of Mechanical Engineers) publishes standards, prefix ASME B29, for chains and sprockets
+The ASME (American Society of Mechanical Engineers) publishes standards, prefix ASME B29.